Wisdom-Kunambi/Wisdom-Kunambi/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Waziri Kunambi
 ======================================================================================================================================

-Software Engineer
+Software Developer
 -----------------

-I am a software engineer with a strong passion for making open-source contributions more accessible.
+I am a software developer with a strong passion for making open-source contributions more accessible.
 My expertise lies in creating technology that uplifts individuals and in fostering a sense of community.
 I find fulfillment in working with a variety of technologies to achieve these objectives.

 * 🌍  I'm based in Dar es Salaam - Tanzania
 * 🖥️  See my portfolio at [My Website](http://wisdom-kunambi.github.io/wazirikunambi.me/)